 - Track 8-6Acid-Base Chemistry

-In the chemical industry and industrial research, catalysis assume an essential part.
-Distinctive catalysts are in consistent advancement to satisfy financial, political and natural requests.
-When utilizing catalyst, it is conceivable to replace a contaminating chemical reaction with an all the more environmentally friendly alternative.
+In the chemical industry and industrial research, catalysis assumes an essential part.
+Distinctive catalysts are inconsistent advancement to satisfy financial, political and natural requests.
+When utilizing catalysts, it is conceivable to replace a contaminating chemical reaction with a more environmentally friendly alternative.

 - Track 9-1Catalyst for a green industry